forcedotcom/postman-salesforce-apis/working-with-environments.md

 # Working with environments to connect to multiple Salesforce orgs

-You can use the Postman desktop app with environments to work with multiple Salesforce orgs in parallel.
+You can use Postman environments to work with multiple Salesforce orgs in parallel.

 > ⚠️ Using environments means that you will store Salesforce credentials in clear in Postman.
 Do this at your own risks.